 Most brakes systems are hydraulic, with a master cylinder that regulates the pressurized hydraulic fluid that runs through lines to the brakes at each wheel.
 When you hit your pedal, it activates the fluid in the master cylinder, which in turn controls the mechanical functions of the actual brakes to slow and stop your vehicle.

 When the brake pedal is soft or spongy, there could be a leak in one of the brake lines.
 Leaks can occur where the lines meet at the wheels, where the lines discharge from the master cylinder, or anywhere in between, and aren’t always easy to spot.
 If the loss of pressure is caused by an internal failure in the master cylinder, however, you may not see fluid leaking externally.
+Another problem that can occur without any outwardly visible leaks are swollen brake hoses.
+To allow for suspension movement a portion of the brake lines are made from high-strength rubber hoses.
+But over time those hoses can weaken and swell, causing the pressure generated by the master cylinder to be partially used up expanding the rubber line.
+New rubber brake hoses can fix this problem.

 Improperly bled brakes may also cause a soft pedal, with air bubbles in the brake lines hindering your hydraulic pressure.
 This problem may be solved through the simple procedure of properly bleeding the brakes.
 A more involved repair could include replacement of brake lines, either one or all.
 The most expensive and complicated repairs to solve this problem typically would include replacement of the master cylinder.